finestructure/Arena/README.md

 ## Why Arena?

-Arena – Spanish for "sand" – is where you battle-test your SPM packages and sand is, well, abundant in playgrounds, isn't it? 🙂
+Arena – Spanish for "sand" – is abundant in playgrounds.
+And also, sometimes you've got to take your source code to the arena for a fight 😅

 ## Compatibility